Bretton Hall (Manhattan): History

 It was completed in 1903, as the Hotel Bretton Hall, a residential hotel billing itself as the largest hotel uptown.
 The architect was Harry B. Mulliken, of Mulliken and Moeller, who designed numerous other hotels: the Cumberland Hotel, Thomas Jefferson Hotel, and the Spencer Arms Hotel on Broadway, the Hotel Lucerne on Amsterdam Avenue at 79th Street, and the Van Dyck, the Severn, the Jermyn, and the Chepstow apartment buildings on the Upper West Side.

 The 86th Street Company received the unimproved property from Le Grand K. Petit with a mortgage of $90,000 on it.
 A building loan of $1,250,000 at 6% was secured from the Metropolitan Life Insurance Company on March 10, 1902.
 Afterward the 86th Street Company mortgaged the property for $1,365,000 at 6%, due October 1, 1903, to the General Building and Construction Company.
 John R. & Oscar L. Foley leased Bretton Hall to Anderson & Price for twenty-one years for a price of $2,394,000, for Irons & Todd, who comprised the Seaboard Realty and 86th Street Companies.

 In the early 1980s, an organization called Artists Assistance Services rented apartments in the Bretton Hall at lower prices to people in the arts.
 A proviso was that they would have to share their spaces with a "cultural activity", such as a karate class.
+The building sits across the street from the Riverside-West End Historic District and one block west of the Upper West Side/Central Park West Historic District and is not landmarks protected.